 Wondering how to study for the MCAT to get your desired score?
 Unless you’ve got your sights on one of the rare , you’ve likely spent at least some of your premed undergraduate years wondering how to prepare for this challenging test.
 Studying smart is key!
 You do not want to be worrying about down the road.
 Scheduling is vital, but so is making sure the structure and content of each study session is as efficient and productive as possible.
 In this guide, we’ll go over the basics of how to organize your study sessions and explain how to incorporate the most important resources to maximize your performance on test day.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.

 Listen to the blog!

-The MCAT is in an interesting place in the overall schema of post-secondary assessments.
-The ACT and SAT are far more general, and other examinations like the GRE, USMLE, and COMLEX are taken by students headed toward specialized graduate study.
-While medical schools are technically graduate study programs, they are in many senses the primary medical training for future physicians, and so the MCAT in many ways is a kind of middle-ground exam, more challenging and specific than initial entrance exams, but more generalized than the specialized licensure and certification exams associated with medical residency, like the or .
+The MCAT occupies an interesting place in the overall schema of post-secondary assessments.
+The ACT and SAT are far more general, and other examinations like the GRE, GMAT, and are taken by students headed toward specialized graduate study.
+While medical schools are technically graduate study programs, they are the primary medical training for future physicians, and so the MCAT is a kind of middle-ground exam, more challenging and specific than initial entrance exams, but more generalized than the specialized licensure and certification exams associated with medical residency, like the or .